Dipper-Labs/go-sdk/README.md

 # dip-chain Go SDK

-- **client**: provide httpClient, LiteClient, RpcClient and TxClient for query or send transaction on dippernetwork
+- **client**: provide httpClient, LcdClient, RpcClient and TxClient for query or send transaction on dippernetwork
 - **keys**: implement KeyManage to manage private key and accounts
 - **types**: common types
 - **util**: define constant and common functions